 Three stores later, I settled for a brown and yellow tank-top that cut straight across the neckline and flattered the mid-section.
 The two pieces fit nicely, covered everything I wanted covered while not making me look like a bather out of the 1920s.

 I know.
 Brown and pink?
 It's a match only Ugly Betty would love, or the colorblind.
-Well, there's always next season.
-A girl can dream, can't she?
+Well, t

 No comments: